 Lightning is one of nature’s most beautiful and dangerous weather phenomena.
-According to NOAA, the U.S. averages about 20 deaths a year, with hundreds more injured.
-We think personal lightning detectors are so valuable because they provide earlier warning of one of nature’s most violent and potentially deadly weather events during severe storms.
+According to NOAA, the U.S. averages about 20 deaths yearly, with hundreds more injured.
+We think personal lightning detectors are valuable because they warn of one of nature’s most violent and potentially deadly weather events during severe storms.

 Lightning detectors don’t just protect you but the electronic devices in your home.
 Our everyday electronics are susceptible to damage from static discharges, and even an indirect lightning strike to your home can fry the electronic components inside.
 We’ve searched high and low for the best lightning detector and have come up with a few options.

 But first, let’s review what lightning is and what causes it.